IntersectMBO/plutus/doc/docusaurus/docs/working-with-scripts/script-purposes.md

 The script can make the decision based on the datum attached in the UTXO being spent, if any (datum is mandatory for Plutus V1 and V2, i.e., a UTXO with a Plutus V1 or V2 script address but without a datum cannot be spent; datum is optional for Plutus V3), the redeemer included in the transaction, as well as other fields of the transaction.

-The `Spending` constructor of `ScriptPurpose` contains a `TxOutRef` field, which is the UTXO the transaction is attempting to spend.
+The `Spending` constructor of `ScriptPurpose` includes a `TxOutRef` field that references the UTXO the script is validating, which is also one of the UTXOs the transaction attempts to spend.

 ## Minting

 Minting scripts, sometimes also referred to as minting policies, are used to approve or reject minting of new assets.

-An asset on Cardano contains a `CurrencySymbol` and a `TokenName`.
+In Cardano, we can uniquely identify an asset by its `CurrencySymbol` and `TokenName`.
 If a transaction attempts to mint some new assets, then for each unique `CurrencySymbol` in the new assets, the script whose hash matches the `CurrencySymbol` must be included in the transaction, and is executed to validate the minting of that `CurrencySymbol`.
 This is the reason why the `Minting` constructor of `ScriptPurpose` contains a `CurrencySymbol` field.